-- 234. Due to the incompleteness of the available information, EIOPA has carried out an ad hoc survey based on market data at group level regarding exposures denominated in five non-EEA currencies: Australian dollar, Canadian dollar, Swiss franc, Japanese yen and US dollar.
-The selection of these currencies was based on the information available. - 235.
+- exposures denominated in five non-EEA currencies: Australian dollar, Canadian dollar, Swiss franc, Japanese yen and US dollar.
+The selection of these currencies was based on the information available. - 229.
 EIOPA highlights the possibility of variations in the outputs, once a better set of information becomes available.
 The weights that EIOPA will apply during the preparatory phase and the beginning of Solvency II in 2016 are the following ones: